 Current Appointments

-She has also mainted her appointment as Professor of Surgery (Status-Only) in the Departmement of Surgery and the Institute of Health Policy Management and Evaluation at the University of Toronto.
-Prof Baxter has maintained her appointment with the Institute of Clinical Evaluative Sciences (IC/ES) as a Adjust Senior Scientist in the Cancer Theme Group, as well as being an Affiliate Scientist within the Li Ka Shing Knowledge Institute at St Michael's Hospital.
+She also maintains her appointment as Professor of Surgery (Status-Only) in the Departmement of Surgery and the Institute of Health Policy Management and Evaluation at the University of Toronto.
+Prof Baxter maintains her appointment with the Institute of Clinical Evaluative Sciences (IC/ES) as a Adjust Senior Scientist in the Cancer Theme Group, as well as being an Affiliate Scientist within the Li Ka Shing Knowledge Institute at St Michael's Hospital.

-She has also mainted her appointment as Professor of Surgery (Status-Only) in the Departmement of Surgery and the Institute of Health Policy Management and Evaluation at the University of Toronto.
-Prof Baxter has maintained her appointment with the Institute of Clinical Evaluative Sciences (IC/ES) as a Adjust Senior Scientist in the Cancer Theme Group, as well as being an Affiliate Scientist within the Li Ka Shing Knowledge Institute at St Michael's Hospital.
+She also maintains her appointment as Professor of Surgery (Status-Only) in the Departmement of Surgery and the Institute of Health Policy Management and Evaluation at the University of Toronto.
+Prof Baxter maintains her appointment with the Institute of Clinical Evaluative Sciences (IC/ES) as a Adjust Senior Scientist in the Cancer Theme Group, as well as being an Affiliate Scientist within the Li Ka Shing Knowledge Institute at St Michael's Hospital.

 Past Appointments